Junhao2314/stacsearch/README.md

 - 🔍 **Advanced Search**: Search STAC items by collection, date range, and bounding box
 - 📍 **Draw on Map**: Draw bounding boxes directly on the map for spatial queries
 - 📊 **Detailed Information**: View comprehensive item details in a modal window

+## Notice

+- This project is intended for research and educational use only.
+- Commercial use is prohibited.
+- Do not use this project in violation of laws and regulations or to infringe upon the lawful rights and interests of others.
+- Use at your own risk; the author/maintainers are not liable for any direct or indirect losses.
+- For commercial licensing or other uses, please contact the author.